New Zealand Loyal: Party list issues

-Deregistration and rebuild (2024-25)
+Deregistration and rebuild (2024–26)

 On 29 July 2024 the party's registration was cancelled at its own request.
 A few days later, on 1 August, Liz Gunn applied to personally trademark NZ Loyal's name, logo, and slogans for a range of uses including printed material, advertising, political fundraising, and political lobbying.
 As of 19 August 2024 her application is pending with the Intellectual Property Office of New Zealand.

 In a series of back-and-forth videos over the following weeks Kelvyn Alp of Counterspin Media, a far-right platform that had been involved and supportive in NZ Loyal's run for Parliament, accused Gunn of unilaterally shutting down the party in violation of its constitution, and of financial improprieties.
 Alp positioned himself as the main architect of the party's policies.
 Gunn responded to his claims by accusing him of stealing information from the party.

 In November 2024 a new party board declared its intention to rebuild the party and fight the next election.
 At an AGM they elected Alp as leader, and Brenton Faithfull as party president.
 Also on the new "interim board" are Peter Verhoven and Marilyn Park.

 Alp ran under the party banner in the 2025 Tāmaki Makaurau by-election and gained 26 votes, the lowest of any candidate.
 Party founder and former leader Liz Gunn responded to Alp's candidacy by accusing him of "theft".

+In June 2026, the party applied for re-registration.
+In August, the party's registration was accepted, however their application to register a party logo was denied.

+The leadership of New Zealand Loyal has been disputed since Alp became leader on 30 November 2024, after its initial deregistration.
+Gunn asserts that she remains the leader, and that the party under Alp is a "fake NZ Loyal."
+In response, the Alp-managed New Zealand Loyal stated that the members had taken back control of the party, and that Gunn's attacks on the New Zealand Loyal leadership was "convenient flip-flopping designed to sow chaos and derail re-registration."